johmicrot/Coursera_Assignment/README.md

 Feature normalization is performed with supporting_functions.featureNormalize.
 This helps with scaling and shifting all the features to approximately the same space which will produce gradients of approximately the same magnitude.
 If one feature produces gradients many orders of magnitude larger then another, this can dominate the training and lead to either ineffective models or unstable training.

 ### 3.2.1 Optional (ungraded) exercise: Selecting learning rates

-Below we can see the cost vs iterations for varios learning rates.
+Below we can see the cost vs iterations for various learning rates.
 The largest learning rate reached convergence the quickest.
-This is due to the simplicity of the problem as seen when Visualizing J(θ).
-The topological space of the cost function is very smooth.
-If the cost function had steeper curves, or if we are working with more features that create less smooth function, it is possible that a learning rate of 0.3 would cause instable learning.
+This is due to the simplicity of the problem with only using one variable.
+The path towards gradient descent is trivial in this case.

 <img src=figures/ex1data2_multiple_learning_rates.png height="400">

 ### 3.3  Normal Equations

-The closed form solution below is shown to be euqivalent to the weights obtained though gradient descent.
+The closed-form solution below is shown to be equivalent to the weights obtained through gradient descent.

 <img src=figures/closed_form_solution.png height="50">